Generate AI with Meshy! How to instantly display 3D models that even beginners can do with React x Three.js!

 Constant definition

-• Defines basic constants required for displaying 3D models and operating cameras, such as CAMERA_POSITION and MONITOR_SCALE.
+• Defines basic constants required for displaying 3D models and operating the camera, such as CAMERA_POSITION and MONITOR_SCALE

-• HTML_POSITION and HTML_ROTATION , the position and orientation of HTML elements (forms) in the monitor are adjusted.
+• HTML_POSITION and HTML_ROTATION , the position and orientation of the HTML element (form) on the monitor is adjusted.

 STEP